pretix/pretix-docs/docs/guides/check-in/custom.md

 The custom check-in rule feature does not offer an "exclusive or" condition because its use would be very limited.

 You can create an AND- or an OR-bracket around an existing condition by clicking :btn:OR: or :btn:AND: next to the condition.
-When hovering the mouse over several nested brackets, AND-brackets will be highlighted in red, OR-brackets in green, and other conditions in purple.
+When hovering the mouse over nested brackets, the website will highlight AND-brackets in red, OR-brackets in green, and other conditions in purple.

 You can remove an AND- or OR-bracket **without** removing its contents by clicking the :btn-icon:fa3-cut:: cut button next to it.
 You can remove it **along with all rules nested within it** by clicking the :btn-icon:fa3-trash:: delete button.